APTITUDE-Consortium/expo-digital-credentials-api/README.md

 ### Registering Credentials

-To make Android aware of the credentials availble in your wallet, you need to register the credentials.
+To make Android aware of the credentials available in your wallet, you need to register the credentials.
 Every time the credentials in your application changes, you should call this method again.

 When registering credentials you can also choose the matcher that is used.
 When registering credentials with a new matcher the old matcher will not be used anymore (the latest register call always overrides previous calls).
 The supported matchers are: